sharad461/nepali-abstractive-summarization/README.md

 The ROUGE-1, ROUGE-2 and ROUGE-L scores for the headline generation task are 35.71, 18.53 and 32.89 respectively, far from 40+ ROUGE-1 and ROUGE-L for the same in the English language.
 The go-to headline generation dataset for English is the English Gigaword which has about 4 million article-title pairs.

 The summary generation task is not complete yet, so we do not report scores for it.
+(We are opening this repo only for academic evaluation and grading purposes.)

 ## Usage
 Web scraping was done with the Scrapy Python package.
 The spiders are inside the `spiders` folder.